BruceChoe/RTypes/index.md

+# RTypes
+CS 425 Senior Project in Computer Science, Spring 2022, at UNR, CSE Department Team 26: Bruce Choe, Erik Marsh, Elias Brezine, Cristian Ayala Advised by Dr. Tinn Nguyen, Instructors:
+## Introduction
+RTypes is a web application that interfaces with existing disease subtyping tools using an accessible web interface.
+RTypes allows users to perform disease subtyping analysis on a user-uploaded dataset without requiring extensive programming knowledge.
+RTypes allows users to save and share finished analysis using an account system.
+RTypes emphasizes accessibility — interfacing with subtyping analysis tools is done through a simple graphical user interface that requires no coding knowledge.
+At most, RTypes will require users to upload clean data and adjust data parameters as needed.
+RTypes is built on Meteor (a JavaScript web framework) with PostgreSQL database formats.
+RTypes is designed from a functional perspective rather than object oriented.
+The purpose of RTypes is to provide an easy pipeline for subtyping analysis by aggregating multiple existing subtyping tools into one simple website.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/BruceChoe/RTypes/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.